lucyamy/LapX9C10X/README.md

     X9C503 device will be placed in the low power standby mode until the device is selected once again.

-The library allows you to set resistance values either by using the counter values used internally by the chips (0 to 99), or by specifying the resistance value you want directly.
+The library allows you to set resistance values either by using the counter values used internally by the chips (0 to 99), or by specifying the resistance value you want directly in kilohms.
 (All resistances refer to the resistance between the low end of the potentiometer - the VH/RH pin, and the wiper - the VW/RW pin.)

 When this document refers to **forcing** the wiper to a position, this means that it will not assume anything about where the wiper currently is, but will 'force' it.
 This entails either moving the wiper 99 steps up (ensuring that it is set to 99), or moving it 99 steps down (ensuring that it is set to 0).
 This is necessary because there is no way of reading the wiper postiton from the chip.